CoderByBlood/whisper-cms/docs/architecture.md

 # WhisperCMS Architecture

-This document describes the architecture of **WhisperCMS**, a multi-site, Rust-based content management system (CMS) with a Wordpress inspired plugin and theme system.
+This document describes the architecture of **WhisperCMS**, a multi-site, Rust-based content management system (CMS) with a plugin and theme system inspired by WordPress, but designed with Rust's safety, performance, and modern tooling in mind.

 ---

 ## 📜 Introduction to the C4 Model

-This architecture document is written using the **C4 Model**, a simple, structured approach to documenting software architecture.

 ### ✅ What is the C4 Model?